 The Chair of the meeting must ensure that all amended grades have been accurately recorded on the Markbook.
 If changes have not been made before the FAB committee meeting, the provider must arrange for these amendments to be made before awards can be confirmed.
+You will be supported by the Customer Service Team to complete this within the FAB.

-Part C Students with Extenuating Circumstances
+Part C - Students with Extenuating Circumstances